 Beaufort District Collection The Beaufort County Library’s collection focusing on the history, culture and environment of South Carolina’s historic Beaufort District.

-Bluffton Historical Preservation Society The Bluffton Historical Preservation Society aims to bring together people interested in history, particularly history of Bluffton and the surrounding area.
+Bluffton Historical Preservation Society, Heyward House The Bluffton Historical Preservation Society aims to bring together people interested in history, particularly history of Bluffton and the surrounding area.
 It discovers and collects materials to establish or illustrate the history of this area.
 The Society will provide for the preservation of such material and make it accessible as far as may be possible, to seriously interested persons who wish to examine or study it.

 Gullah Geechee Corridor The Gullah Geechee Cultural Heritage Corridor was designated by an act of Congress on October 12, 2006.
 As a national heritage area, the Gullah Geechee Cultural Heritage Corridor is not part of the national park system; however, the act authorizes the Secretary of the Interior to provide technical and financial assistance for the development and implementation of the management plan.